 - Select the ‘Beats of Rage (NTSC).iso‘ or any other PS2 .iso file you have available.

 The game will now boot and you’ll be ready to play!

 Step 6 – PCSX2 Upscaling

-As mentioned earlier, PCSX2 has some excellent features available to get your PS2 games upscaled to resolutions in excess of 4K!
+As mentioned earlier, PCSX2 has some excellent features available to get your PS2 games upscaled to resolutions above 4K!

 PCSX2 has a wealth of options to improve your PS2 experience on your PC, including comprehensive video settings to get PS2 games looking sharp and upscaled to match modern display outputs.